RittikaNanwani/Data_insights_chatbot_Using_python/README.md

 Run the chatbot script, which will provide a prompt for user queries.

-Enter your query in natural language, such as asking for the average quantity, monthly sales trend, top customers, frequent countries, best-selling products, or order frequency.
+Enter your query, such as asking for the average quantity, monthly sales trend, top customers, frequent countries, best-selling products, or order frequency.

 The chatbot will process your query and generate the appropriate response, providing insights and analysis based on the dataset.